bradbell/xrst/test_rst/run_xrst.rst

 using the line numbers in the RST files created by xrst.
 This may be helpful if you have an error or warning for a sphinx command and it does not make sense using source code line numbers.
-It is also helpful for determining if a line number error is due to sphinx or xrst.
+It is also helpful for determining if an incorrect line number is due to sphinx or xrst.